posva/vuexfire/README.md

 import { firebaseAction } from 'vuexfire'

 const setTodosRef = firebaseAction(({ bindFirebaseRef, unbindFirebaseRef }, { ref }) => {
-  // this will unbind any previously bound ref to 'todos' bindFirebaseRef('todos', ref)
+  // this will bind ref to 'todos' bindFirebaseRef('todos', ref)
-  // you can unbind it easily too unbindFirebaseRef('todos')
+  // this will unbind any previously bound ref to 'todos' unbindFirebaseRef('todos')
 })
 ```